anhskrttt/UETSnakeProj/README.md

 ### Installing

-Contact me to get the zip file, so all you need to do is extract file and find the .exe and start enjoying your game :D
+Contact me to get the zip file, so all you need to do is extracting file, finding the .exe and start enjoying your game :D

 ## Running the tests